Student status changes and implications for your student visa

 Impact on Student visa: This depends on the type of transfer as outlined below:

-Higher level studies and same level studies - If the new course is at a higher level or the same level as the previous course and cannot be completed within the duration of the existing visa you will need to apply for a new visa from overseas
+Higher level studies and same level studies - If the new course is at a higher level or the same level as the previous course and cannot be completed within the duration of the existing visa you will need to apply for a new visa this may need to be done from overseas.
+You should contact the Visa and Immigration team for further advice.

 Your responsibility:

-Higher and same level studies - To ensure that you extend your visa if your new course is longer or the same length but cannot be completed on your current visa.
-You must make contact with an Immigration Adviser so that we can arrange to take a copy of your new visa/BRP and ensure your student record is in order.
+Higher and same level studies - To ensure that you extend your visa at the time of transfer if your new course is longer or the same length but cannot be completed on your current visa.

-If your new course is shorter, we advise that you arrange to leave the UK within 4 months of the new course completion date Please see below for ‘course completion (if earlier than expected)'.
+If your new course is shorter, you should arrange to leave the UK within four months of the new course completion date.
+Please see below for ‘course completion (if earlier than expected)'.

-You are also required to keep your contact details up to date with the University, in case we, or the Home Office, need to contact you.
-Update your details by visiting your MyNottingham portal.
+You are also required to keep your contact details up to date with the University in case we, or the Home Office, need to contact you.
+Update your details by visiting your NottinghamHub.

 Additional information: Please be aware of Home Office time limits on studying in the UK on a Student visa and also University limitations on immigration sponsorship.